Vladimir Cosma: Career

-Vladimir Cosma wrote the opera "Marius et Fanny", adapted from Marcel Pagnol, for which the first production took place in September 2007 at the Opéra de Marseille with Roberto Alagna and Angela Gheorghiu in the title roles, as well as Jean-Philippe Lafont in the role of César.
-The performances were repeated several times on television on the channels ARTE and FR3.
+Vladimir Cosma went on to write the opera Marius et Fanny, adapted from Marcel Pagnol, for which the first production took place in September 2007 at the Opéra de Marseille with Roberto Alagna and Angela Gheorghiu in the title roles, as well as Jean-Philippe Lafont in the role of César.
+The performances were repeated several times on television on the channels Arte and France 3.